Environmentalpublichealth/AI-HDX/online_app.md

 ### Functions need in app
 :white_check_mark:1. input windows
    - one for the vector.txt (tab separated text file)
    - one for fragment.csv (comma separated text file)
+   - user name text box

 :white_check_mark:2. read the two inputs into two variables